anthonychu/python-durable-preview/README.md

 ### Run the app

-1. Press `F5` or select *Debug: Start debugging* from the Command Palette.
+1. Press `F5` or select *Debug: Start Debugging* from the Command Palette.
 The function app will start and the debugger will attach.
+1. Because no storage account was set in `local.settings.json`, the Azure Functions VS Code extension should prompt you to select a storage account.
+Sign into Azure and create a new storage account.
+You may also select an existing storage account that you have *not* used with Durable Functions.
+1. Once the app is started, click on the *Remote Explorer* icon in the VS Code activity bar.
+1. Under *Environment Details*, port *7071* should already be listed as forwarded.
+Right-click on it and select *Copy Port URL*.
+1. Open another browser window and paste in the copied port URL.
+A default Function App page should display.
+1. In the location bar, append `api/orchestrators/DurableFunctionsOrchestrator` to the URL to trigger the *DurableFunctionsHttpStart* function and start an instance of *DurableFunctionsOrchestrator*.
+1. The HTTP function should return a set of URLs.
+Open the `statusQueryGetUri` in a browser window to view the orchestrator function's status.
+    > In VS Online, localhost URLs may be returned.
+Replace `http://localhost` with the VS Online port URL.
+1. Stop debugging by clicking the red *Disconnect* button or press `Shift-F5`.

+Congratulations!
+You've built and ran your first Python Durable Functions app! 🎉

+## Next steps

+* Check out our docs (coming soon)
+* Send us feedback at our GitHub repo (coming soon)
+* Deploy the app to Azure (coming soon)